Insights

 Using music from the public domain or Creative Commons may not give you access to the genres or specific songs you want for your business's background music, but negotiating with a PRO can become expensive and complex.
 Fortunately, commercial music streaming services like Pandora CloudCover now offer the convenience of a consumer streaming service like YouTube or Spotify while covering your business license with major PROs.

-For one low monthly fee, you can use curated playlists or make your own playlist to play in your establishment, without worrying about which PRO manages the song.
+For one low monthly fee, you can use curated playlists or make your own playlist for your establishment, without worrying about which PRO manages the song.
 The interface is easy to use, so you can get started fast.

 FAQs About Music Licensing Fees